Anne Brooks: Medical school

 While volunteering at a free clinic in 1972, she met Dr. John Upledger, who treated her for her arthritis.
 Inspired by Dr. Upledger, and with his encouragement, at the age of 40 Brooks started medical school at Michigan State University College of Osteopathic Medicine, graduating with her medical degree in 1982.

 During her fourth year of medical studies, Brooks took a month off and traveled to Georgia, Louisiana, Florida, and Mississippi.
 She said about this travel, "there were a couple of things I wanted to know.
 One of them was how as a sister, with a vow of poverty, how do I run a practice?"

 After seeing much rural poverty, she returned to Michigan and wrote letters to towns in Mississippi that might need a doctor.
 Tutwiler was the only town that answered Brooks.
 Brooks moved to Tutwiler and, in the summer of 1983, she opened the Tutwiler Medical Clinic.

 Tutwiler Clinic

 The clinic accepts all patients, regardless of their ability to pay.
 The clinic does not have a fixed budget and more than 75% of its operating funds come from individual donations.
 The clinic provides medical, counseling, dental, optical, podiatry, education, and outreach services.

 Over two thirds of the clinic's patients do not have any type of public or private insurance coverage.
 The median household income in the county is $18,800 per year.
 Seventy percent of patients do not have any way of paying for their care.

 Other

-From 2000-02, Brooks served as Chief of Staff at Northwest Mississippi Regional Medical Center, a 195-bed hospital in Clarksdale, Mississippi.
+From 2000 to 2002, Brooks served as Chief of Staff at Northwest Mississippi Regional Medical Center, a 195-bed hospital in Clarksdale, Mississippi.